Python-PyQt/PyQt6-Docs/descriptions/QtGui/QIcon-c.rst

     :lines: 74-74

 Use the :sip:ref:`~PyQt6.QtGui.QImageReader.supportedImageFormats` and :sip:ref:`~PyQt6.QtGui.QImageWriter.supportedImageFormats` functions to retrieve a complete list of the supported file formats.

+**Note:** If using an SVG image file, make sure to add it before any non-SVG files, so that the correct :ref:`qicon-icon-engines` gets selected.

 .. _qicon-creating-an-icon-from-a-theme-or-icon-library: